struct/mathilda/README.md

 ### Response structure members

-A pointer to this structure is passed to the Mathilda 'after' callbackg
+A pointer to this structure is passed to the Mathilda 'after' callback

 	* text - A char pointer to whatever the server responded with
 	* size - The size of the data the server responded with